 His revolutionary design involved a lot of mathematical calculations and a double dome, with the inner dome being built in support of the structure and the outer dome protecting the inner dome from the rain.
-Further support ius given by 28 horizontal and vertical ribs.
+Further support is given by 28 horizontal and vertical ribs.

-Apart from the structural challenges, there was also the logistics of the project.
+Apart from the structural challenges, there were also the logistics of the project.
 To emphasize his versatility, Brunelleschi designed hoisting machines to raise the materials to the top of the cathedral, an amazing feature that was inspired by writings in Vitruvius’ De Architectura, which describes how Ancient Romans achieved this.

 Up until today, the dome of the Florence Cathedral is the largest brick dome in the world!